Uluru , Australia

 Uluru-Kata Tjuta National Park

-Uluru is part of the Uluru-Kata Tjuta National Park, which covers 1,326 square kilometers (512 square miles).
-The park is jointly managed by the Anangu people and Parks Australia, providing a unique example of cooperative conservation and cultural preservation.
-The nearby Kata Tjuta, which consists of 36 domes, is another significant spiritual site for the Anangu and provides a complementary experience to Uluru.
+Uluru and Kata Tjuta National Park are synonymous terms that provide access to 512 square miles of the park’s 1,326 square kilometers.
+The park shares land and responsibilities between the Anangu people and Parks Australia, presenting a rare example of cooperative conservation and cultural preservation.
+Kata Tjuta, a nearby dense group of rocks with 36 domes, is a regional spiritual center to the Anangu and a remarkable addition to Uluru.

 Some of the most popular activities include: